-The initiative was proposed in 2018 after research showed that children as young as five were able to play a life-saving role.
+The initiative was proposed in 2018 due to research which showed children as young as five were able to play a life-saving role.

-À training programme for teachers was created to enable them to teach first aid to pupils from P1 to P7, with the objective of having young people across Scotland skilled and confident in first aid.
+A training programme for teachers was created to enable them to teach first aid to pupils from Pl to P7, with the objective of having young people across Scotland skilled and confident in first aid.